yenchenlin/nerf-pytorch/README.md

 ![](https://user-images.githubusercontent.com/7057863/78472232-cf374a00-7769-11ea-8871-0bc710951839.gif)
 ![](https://user-images.githubusercontent.com/7057863/78472235-d1010d80-7769-11ea-9be9-51365180e063.gif)

 This project is a faithful PyTorch implementation of [NeRF](http://www.matthewtancik.com/nerf) that **reproduces** the results while running **1.3 times faster**.
-The code is tested to match authors' Tensorflow implementation [here](https://github.com/bmild/nerf) numerically.
+The code is based on authors' Tensorflow implementation [here](https://github.com/bmild/nerf), and has been tested to match it numerically.

 ## Installation